 Strengthening the educational requirements for prospective RCICs

-As of August 1, 2020, Queen’s University Graduate Diploma in Immigration and Citizenship Law (GDipICL) will be the only English-language educational pathway for individuals who want to become Regulated Canadian Immigration Consultants (RCICs), replacing the current Immigration and Practitioner Programs (IPPs ).
+As of August 1, 2020, the Queen’s University Graduate Diploma in Immigration and Citizenship Law (GDipICL) and the D.E.S.S. en réglementation canadienne et québécoise de l’immigration offered by the Université de Montréal are the only educational pathways for individuals who want to become Regulated Canadian Immigration Consultants (RCICs), replacing all Immigration Practitioner Programs (IPPs).

 Requiring a higher level of knowledge and education credentials from prospective RCICs increases their competence and better facilitates their successful practice.